Independent digital media in Cuba: Censorship

 Some of the more critical independent news outlets have been blocked for Cuban users by the government.
 Although the government may tolerate some independent news sites, fears of blocking or arrest prompt many independent journalists and outlets to self-censor.
 In May 2014, the independent news site 14ymedio was blocked by the Cuban government just hours after the site went live.
 Users who tried to access 14ymedio were reportedly redirected to yoani$landia, a site that hosted criticism of 14ymedio's founder, Yoani Sanchez, and accused her of being money-hungry.
 The editors of yoani$landia are believed to be Cuban government officials.

 Physically printing independent magazines is illegal, punishable by three months to one year in prison.
 The law currently does not extend to web-based publications, so several web-based magazines are available in PDF format, online or offline (see below).

 Funding

-According to Fulton Armstrong, who was the U.S.' most senior intelligence analyst for Latin America from 2000 to 2004, many independent Cuban media outlets are indirectly funded by the U.S., which spends $20 million each year on democracy promotion in Cuba.
+According to Fulton Armstrong, who was the U.S.' most senior intelligence analyst for Latin America from 2000 to 2004, many independent Cuban media outlets are indirectly funded by the U.S., which spends $20 million each year on "democracy promotion" in Cuba.
+The U.S. National Endowment for Democracy provides funds to the independent media outlet El Estornudo.
+ADN Cuba, based in Florida, received a grant of $410,710 from the U.S. government agency USAID.